microsoft/bedrock/docs/firstWorkload/README.md

 kube-system   metrics-server         ClusterIP      10.0.189.185   <none>           443/TCP          44m
 ```

-External load balancers like this take time to provision, so if the EXTERNAL-IP of service is still pending, keep trying periodically until it is provisioned.
+External load balancers like this take time to provision.
+If the EXTERNAL-IP of service is still pending, keep trying periodically until it is provisioned.

 The EXTERNAL-IP, in the case above, is: 52.175.216.214.
 By appending the port our service is hosted on we can use http://52.175.216.214:8080 to fetch the service in a browser.